-Interns will serve 25 hours a week doing ministry and should estimate 5-10 hours a week in addition to that for training, study, and additional requirements.
-We also want to ensure interns are taking a day off to rest each week.
+Schools Interns will serve approximately 15 hours a week doing ministry on top of their classes.
+Traditional Interns will serve 25 hours a week doing ministry.
+We also want to ensure all interns are taking a day off to rest each week.

 The trial period allows time for interns to become familiar with their ministry assignment and make sure that the internship is a good fit for both the intern and the church or department.
 It is not uncommon for the first couple of months of an internship to be filled with excitement.
 As time passes, the challenges of ministry surface and start to expose idols of the heart.
 Intern sponsors will get to know the interns more during the trial period, provide feedback and witness how interns are responding to the trials, living a life of repentance, and growing in dependence on the Holy Spirit.
 If an intern is not demonstrating commitment, integrity, and humility they may not be accepted to continue with the internship.

 We want to provide every opportunity possible for our interns to grow in their personal relationship with Jesus, in their practical ministry experience, and in learning what it means to make disciples.
 That requires a lengthy but worthwhile time commitment from church leaders and interns.
-The last two months of your internship will be a Discipleship Practicum where you will have the opportunity to train and develop the new interns as they get oriented and you prepare to hand off your responsibilities.
+Schools Internships are 9 months in length to mirror the school calendar of Mars Hill Schools, in which an intern is enrolled.
+Traditional Internships are 14 months to allow a 2 month period where you will have the opportunity to train and develop a new intern as they get oriented and you prepare to hand off your responsibilities.

 The cost of discipleship is great, but you will not be charged any money to be a Mars Hill intern.
 Inasmuch as it is possible, we try to give generously to our interns because Jesus gives generously to us.